 Float Trips: Major “blue ribbon” rivers including the Yellowstone, Bighorn, Madison, Missouri, Jefferson, Gallatin, Ruby, Boulder, and Stillwater River.
 Most of these call for McKenzie style drift boats, but the smaller rivers may require a raft depending on the time of year.

 Yellowstone National Park Trips: We are one of a few select fly shops that maintain a commercial use fishing license inside Yellowstone National Park.
-This allows our Yellowstone fly fishing guides to take you to superb rivers and streams within Yellowstone National Park including Slough Creek, the Lamar, Soda butte, the Madison, the Firehole, and many others.
+This allows our Yellowstone fly fishing guides to take you to superb rivers and streams within Yellowstone National Park including Slough Creek, the Lamar, Soda Butte, the Madison, the Firehole, and many others.
 Those who are willing to “hike and strike” will experience some of the most remote and beautiful streams in the country.

 The guides and outfitters we work with go to great lengths to make your lunch a memorable part of the fishing day.
-At the time of your booking please specifiy if you would like a “grilled lunch” or a quick lunch.
-There is no extra cost for a quick lunch other than a little extra time spent relaxing instead of fishing.
+At the time of your booking please specify if you would like a “grilled lunch” or a quick lunch.
+There is no extra cost for a grilled lunch other than a little extra time spent relaxing instead of fishing.
 The guide fee also includes a shuttle, so that you can get on the river more quickly and have the guide’s rig at your take out at the end of your float.
-Please note that half day trips do not include lunch, but your guide will have a cooler with beverages for the day and space for you to bring your own snacks.
+Please note that half-day trips do not include lunch, but your guide will have a cooler with beverages for the day and space for you to bring your own snacks.

 If you wish to pay the deposit with a check we must receive the check within two weeks from the day you make the booking.
 This option is only available for bookings at least 2 months in advance.
-In the event that we have not heard from you, or received any deposit, we'll make one more effort to contact you.
+In the event that we have not heard from you, or received any deposit, we will make one more effort to contact you.
 If we have not received a deposit within two weeks from the date the booking was made, we will be forced to cancel all of your reservations.

 Once the deposit has been made we will send you a detailed itinerary that will serve as your confirmation letter.
 Additional deposits may be required for private waters, and these must be made by separate check.
 We’ll detail this for you.

-The deposit policy that we have worked out for all the Outfitters and guides we work with is as such: Deposits are fully refundable up to 30 days prior to your trip.
-Within 30 days of your trip, we will still refund in full if we can rebook the Outfitters or guides (or re-book the dates reserved on private waters) for the days you have canceled.
+The deposit policy that we have worked out for all the outfitters and guides we work with is as such: Deposits are fully refundable up to 30 days prior to your trip.
+Within 30 days of your trip, we will still refund in full if we can rebook the outfitters or guides (or re-book the dates reserved on private waters) for the days you have canceled.
 We do ask that you contact us immediately if you need to either change your dates or to have your booking canceled, (this will give us more lead time to re-book the guide, which will help us get you your deposit back).

 If you must cancel within one week of your trip, we will require full payment for the guide fees for those days you have booked and charge your credit card on file for the entire balance.
 We must do this to protect the guides and outfitters for lost days in the prime-time of the season.
-We will then make every effort possible to re-book your guides for the days that were cancelled.
+We will then make every effort possible to re-book your guides for the days that were canceled.
 If we are able to re-book the guides for the days you had to cancel, we will refund 100% of your deposit or apply it to another upcoming trip, whichever you prefer.

 Final Payments for your trip can be made at our shop.
-You can pay us at that time with cash, check or by using your VISA or MasterCard.
+You can pay us at that time with cash, check or by using your credit card.
 We maintain a separate account for the Outfitters and guides, and these payments will be kept separate from your bill for flies, tackle and other equipment.
 Remember to bring some cash to tip your guides.
 Note: we are often asked how much anglers should tip their guides: $80 to $100 a day is what most of the guides average, so use those figures as guidelines.